trengx/trengx/README.md

 # trengx
 Under Construction!

-"Transformer Made Easy for IoT"
+"Transformers Made Easy for IoT"

 The trengx platform is constructed using an open-source project as its foundation (MIT License).

 1. Motivation